 The components of a pumped injection system are a PAM solution pump and a PAM reservoir.
 The solution is usually injected using a small electric pump, preferably with multiple or variable speeds.
 Because the concentrated PAM solution is typically quite viscous, peristaltic (rollers on tubing) pumps are preferred as they are less sensitive to the thickness of these solutions.
 Typically they can pump up to 30 gallons per hour, but the PAM pumping rate is dictated by the expected water pumping rate.
 The simplest dosing location is in the intake hose to the water pump—simply running the PAM pump hose up into the intake hose will ensure good dosing and provide more mixing and contact time as the water runs through the pump and hoses.
 A sample layout is shown in Figure 3.
 A porous baffle of coir netting is recommended to capture any floating flocs (see referenced fact sheet on baffles).
 Coir, or coconut, netting is available at most erosion-control supply dealers and is available in a variety of weights, but the preferred weight for stilling basins is 900 grams per m2.
 An actual pump intake for a borrow pit dewatering operation is shown in Figure 4, and the tubing from the PAM pump to the intake is evident in the picture.
 Mixing and contact time can be improved by releasing the water into a corrugated pipe placed between the pump outlet hose and the stilling basin.

 The recommended dosing rate is 1 to 5 milligrams per liter or parts per million (ppm).
-Higher dosing rates are not recommended because turbidity will not be reduced above these levels.
+Higher dosing rates are not recommended because turbidity usually will not be reduced above these levels.
 The rate can be determined from a jar test or by adjusting the PAM pump during system operation.
 A jar test involves first dosing the turbid water with different PAMs to find the best one (clears water fastest), then adjusting the dose to find the best rate (least amount of PAM while achieving the turbidity goal).
+The PAM will need to be dissolved first so the resulting solution, with a known concentration of PAM, can be added to a known volume of turbid water.
 The following table provides some examples of water and PAM pump rates.

 |PAM Solution Concentration||Turbid Water Pump Rate||PAM Pump Rate|

-The advantages of injecting a solution of PAM into the pumped water are that the concentration in the resulting discharge is known and the reaction between PAM and the particles is much faster.
+The advantages of injecting a solution of PAM into the pumped water are that the concentration in the resulting discharge is known and the reaction between PAM and the particles is relatively fast.
 Because dissolved PAM molecules are fully extended (they are very long molecules), they are ready to bind to suspended sediment as soon as they are injected into the turbid water.
 The disadvantages of liquid injection are that it requires that a reservoir of PAM solution be available whenever the pump is being operated and a pump and power source must be available to do the injection.
-Sediment bags will not last as long when adding PAM to turbid water because the resulting flocs will tend to clog or “blind” the pores.
+Adding PAM to turbid water being pumped into a bag will tend to clog or “blind” the pores and may require replacing the bags more frequently than if no PAM was used.
 This should be factored into cost estimates if PAM will be used in conjunction with sediment bags.
 How often they will need to be changed depends on pumping rate and frequency, sediment loading, bag size, and other factors unique to each setting.

 Solid PAM Dosing

-Another option for flocculating turbid water with PAM is to pump the water over a block of solid PAM, which dissolves as the water flows over it.
+There are a number of options for flocculating pumped, turbid water with PAM.
+One is to pump the water over a block of solid PAM, which dissolves as the water flows over it.
 These blocks are commercially available through erosion- and sediment-control supply companies.
-The right formulation of PAM in the block should be determined for the sediment in your water, usually by the same jar test mentioned above.
+The right formulation of PAM in the block should be determined for the sediment in your water using the same jar test mentioned above.
 One or more of the blocks should be placed so that the pumped water flows over them but its force does not tear off pieces.
-This can be achieved by pumping into a corrugated pipe (12 inches or larger) or lined ditch that slopes into the stilling basin.
+This can be achieved by pumping into a corrugated pipe (12 inches or larger) or a lined ditch that slopes into the stilling basin.
 Encasing the PAM block in hardware cloth or similar materials may provide some insurance that the block does not break apart during pumping (Figure 5).
 The longer the distance from the basin the better, because this allows the PAM molecules to dissolve, unfold, and bind to the suspended particles.
+Another option to enhance treatment is to place the blocks in corrugated pipes and channel the flow through those to maximize contact and mixing (Figure 6).

 This system requires considerable tinkering to achieve the optimal result.
 Changing the number of blocks, their position relative to the hose outlet, the distance from the stilling basin, and other factors will affect system performance.
 There are other potential ways to dose with logs, such as creating a flume with baffles and PAM blocks or a circulation tank with blocks suspended in it.
 The system devised needs only to ensure that flowing, turbid water passes over the blocks, the blocks are not allowed to dry out, and there is some turbulence and mixing prior to discharge into the basin.